 The creation of the Alþingi was momentous; it established an Icelandic Commonwealth, marked the end of the Settlement Era, and began what is today the world’s longest-running parliament.
 It, however, also had its desired effect on the power balance in the country.

 Because of the number of Ingólfur’s descendants, the land he owned was broken down more and more with each passing generation.
 After 1000 AD, records of the family and their properties begin to disappear.
-It would be over 700 years before Reykjavík emerged from obscurity and started to reclaim its title as the centre of Iceland.
+It would be over 700 years before Reykjavík emerged from obscurity and started to reclaim its title as the center of Iceland.

 In the late Middle Ages and Early Modern Period, Reykjavík had little presence on the Icelandic stage, let alone the international one.
 The island itself went through huge changes, however, going through Civil War then being absorbed into the Kingdom of Norway in the 13th Century.
 After that, it was consolidated into the Kalmar Union (the Scandinavian Union dominated by Denmark) in 1380 and continued to be subject to the Danish Crown after the union dissolved.